tronba/TaskDropBox/README.md

 # TaskDropBox V1.1

 TaskDropBox is an accountless assignment hand-in box for an isolated school LAN.
-It is prepared before an Internet outage and then runs on an Ubuntu Server installation, either on physical hardware or in a VM, without DNS, cloud services, external assets, or runtime Internet access.
+It is prepared before an Internet outage and then runs on Ubuntu Server without DNS, cloud services, external assets, or runtime Internet access.

 Repository: [github.com/tronba/TaskDropBox](https://github.com/tronba/TaskDropBox)